Close

 Types of Injuries in Construction Accidents

-Physical injuries at construction sites range from minor things such as lacerations and bruises to very severe permanent injuries and even death.
+According to the Occupational Safety and Health Administration (OSHA), the construction industry is one of the most dangerous occupations.
+Injured workers can experience a variety of construction accident injuries while on the job.
+Physical injuries can range from minor things such as lacerations and bruises to very severe permanent injuries and even death.
 The severity of the injury is generally dependent on the nature and circumstances of the accident.

 All of these common construction site injuries require extensive medical care and treatment.
 They may also leave you unable to work for extended time periods.
 For most construction site injuries, the injured victim’s only recourse for financial compensation is to pursue a worker’s comp claim.
-But worker’s comp doesn’t always cover all of the financial loss that a serious injury can present.
-Fortunately, victims can sometimes pursue compensation from third-parties, other than their employer, in a personal injury civil lawsuit.
+However, workers’ compensation doesn’t always cover all of the financial losses that a serious injury can present.
+Fortunately, victims can sometimes pursue compensation from third parties other than their employer in a personal injury civil lawsuit.

 Damages for Construction Injuries